 Make no mistake: Shechem committed a grave sin, and he is fully responsible for that sin.
 Yet he might not have felt as free to act as he did had he not belonged to a culture which had consistently condoned the very conduct in which he sought to partake.
 What if Avraham and Yitzchak had condemned that conduct when Hashem brought its practitioners directly into their laps?
-What if, with their wives returned safely to them and the would-be offenders standing shamefaced before them, our patriarchs had taken the opportunity to teach these lascivious monarchs that just as it is wrong to abduct a “wife,” so is it wrong to abduct a “sister?”
+What if, with their wives returned safely to them and the would-be offenders standing shamefaced before them, Dinah’s forefathers had taken the opportunity to teach these imperius monarchs that just as it is wrong to abduct a “wife,” so is it wrong to abduct a “sister?”
 What if, in the course of negotiating their respective covenants, they had raised this issue with indignation equal to that expressed over the economic injustices perpetrated against them?
-Or what if, per Ramban’s sensibilities (see Genesis 12:10), they had sidestepped the sordid business altogether, by refusing to inhabit societies in which passing off one’s wife as one’s sister stood as a precondition for one’s own survival?
+Or what if, famine notwithstanding, they had sidestepped the sordid business altogether, by refusing to inhabit societies in which passing off one’s wife as one’s sister stood as a precondition for one’s own survival (see Ramban to Genesis 12:20)?

 We cannot know if any of these options occurred to Avraham or Yitzchak, nor, if they did, why they were ultimately dismissed.
-Inasmuch, moreover, as the solutions to Genesis 34 remain unclear, even in hindsight—who of us can assert definitively that any of the aforementioned suggestions, if implemented, would have prevented Dinah’s abduction?—we certainly would not criticize our forefathers for lack of foresight.
+Inasmuch, moreover, as the solutions to Genesis 34 remain unclear, even in hindsight—who can assert definitively that any of the aforementioned suggestions, if implemented, would have prevented Dinah’s abduction?—one certainly cannot criticize the avot for lack of foresight.